williambayne/Edo/README.md

 # Edo
-Video Hosting Website built on AWS EC2
+Video Hosting Website built on AWS EC2 and Wordpress